elizabethdrew/restaurant-review-be/README.md

 **Endpoints:**

-- **POST /auth/login**: This endpoint is used for user authentication.
+- **POST api/v1/auth/login**: This endpoint is used for user authentication.
 It takes a JSON payload containing the user's username and password.
 The **`JpaUserDetailsService`** class is responsible for loading user details and checking the provided credentials.
-- **POST /auth/register**: This endpoint is used for user registration.
-It takes a JSON payload containing the user's username, password, and email.
-The **`UserServiceImpl`** class handles the creation of the new user in the database.
+- **POST api/v1/auth/authenticate**: This endpoint is used for user authentication.
+It takes a JSON payload containing the user's username and password.
+It returns a valid JWT token.

 **Business Rules:**